pushkar2112/smart-recipe-generator/README.md

+# TL;DR
+The **Smart Recipe Generator** is a web app that allows users to upload images of ingredients, which are then recognized and refined using Google Vision and Gemini APIs.
+Users can customize recipe suggestions by entering dietary preferences and restrictions.
+The app fetches recipes from the Spoonacular API, allowing users to view detailed instructions.
+No user accounts are required, and no data is stored after the session ends.

 # Smart Recipe Generator

 The Smart Recipe Generator is a web application that helps users create recipes instantly by analyzing uploaded images of ingredients.
 With a focus on simplicity and privacy, this app does not require user accounts or retain any data after the session ends.